Office of Public and Intergovernmental Affairs

-Mr. Griffin served as Assistant Secretary for the Bureau of Diplomatic Security at Department of State, where he led a global workforce of 32,000 security and law enforcement professionals, June 2005 to November 2007.
+Mr. Griffin was nominated by President George W. Bush in April 2005 and confirmed by the Senate in June 2005 to serve as Assistant Secretary for the Bureau of Diplomatic Security at Department of State, where he led a global workforce of 32,000 security and law enforcement professionals, June 2005 to November 2007.
 His office was responsible for ensuring the safe and secure conduct of U.S. diplomacy across the world.
 He concurrently served as Director of the Office of Foreign Missions, with the rank of Ambassador, where he managed reciprocity and immunity issues for foreign diplomats in the U.S.

 Mr. Griffin previously served as Deputy Director at the U.S. Secret Service, where he was responsible for planning and directing all investigative, protective and administrative programs.
 He began his Secret Service career in 1971, as an agent in the Chicago office.
 Subsequent positions included: Assistant Special Agent in Charge of the Presidential Protective Division; Special Agent in Charge, Los Angeles, California; Deputy Assistant Director in the Office of Investigations; and Assistant Director for Protective Operations.